 Is prostitution legal in Costa Rica?

-Yes, prostitution is legal in Costa Rica.
+Yes, prostitution is legal in Costa Rica for adults.

 What is illegal in relation to prostitution in Costa Rica?